 - What is the best way to feed my baby?

-- Is there a good way to hold my baby to make him/her feel better?
+- Is there a good position to hold my baby in to make them feel better?

-- How can I stop myself from getting angry or frustrated when my baby cries?
+- What can I do to help myself from getting angry or frustrated when my baby cries?